Sports participation always has a risk of injury.

 Wrapping an injured extremity with an elastic bandage for compression reduces edema and pain.
 The bandage should not be wrapped too firmly because doing so may cause swelling in the distal extremity.

-Pain control usually involves use of analgesics, typically acetaminophen or NSAIDs.
-NSAIDs should be avoided in patients with renal insufficiency or a history of gastritis or peptic ulcer disease.
-However, if pain persists for > 72 h after a seemingly minor injury, referral to a specialist is recommended.
-For persistent pain, evaluation for additional or more severe injuries is indicated.
+Pain control usually involves use of analgesics, typically acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs).
+NSAIDs should be avoided in patients with renal insufficiency, dehydration, coagulation disorders, or a history of gastritis or peptic ulcer disease.
+However, if pain persists for > 72 hours after a seemingly minor injury, referral to a specialist is recommended for evaluation for additional or more severe injuries.
 These injuries are treated as appropriate (eg, with immobilization, sometimes with oral or injectable corticosteroids).
 Corticosteroids should be given only by a specialist and when necessary because corticosteroids can delay soft-tissue healing and sometimes weaken injured tendons and muscles.
 The frequency of corticosteroid injections should be monitored by a specialist because too-frequent injections may increase the risk of tissue degeneration and ligament or tendon rupture.

 Athletes should be placed in a graduated program of exercises and physical therapy to restore flexibility, strength, and endurance.
 They also need to feel psychologically ready before re-engaging in an activity at full capacity.
 Competitive athletes may benefit from motivational counseling.